13 Amazing Bhutan Travel Tips | Travel to Bhutan with Yak Holidays International, a local Bhutan Tour Operator based in

 All visitors require a passport, valid for at least 6 months longer than their journey, and an visa authority letter/visa clearance for Bhutan which must be pre-approved prior to your arrival in Bhutan.
-All visas are issued in Thimphu ( Bhutan visa costs is $40 USD) and are only issued to tourists booked with a local tour operator, directly or through a foreign travel agent.
+The Visa for Bhutan is issued in Thimphu and Bhutan visa fee is US $ 40.
+The Visa to Bhutan are only issued to the tourists who book Bhutan Tour with a local Bhutanese tour operator directly or through a foreign travel agent.
 Applications for tourist visas are submitted by your tour operator and takes at least 7 days to process.
 Air tickets to Bhutan can be purchased without visa clearance.
 Druk Air and Bhutan Airlines are the only airlines that fly into Bhutan.
 A visa approval letter is issued after prepayment of your travel arrangements and the actual visa is stamped in your passport upon arrival at the Paro Int’l Airport.
 Please be sure you carry the same passport that you submitted for your Bhutan visa or you will be denied the entry.

 Tour programmes booked and subsequently cancelled shall be subject to cancellation charges as follows: